bhaveshbagul0707/Restaurant-reservation-system/README.md

 - See your booking details with checkmark
 - Confirmation email info (demo doesn't send real emails)
 - Click "Back to Home" to return

+**Give Feedback of service**
+-a coustomer can give feedback about the restaruent

 ---